OrhanYaz/Resume/readme.md

 At last step, we uses facebook/bart-large-cnn to summarize the text using huggingface transformers.

-There is one problem now: the summary model takes maximum 1024 token so we can only fully summarize small videos otherwise the model will truncate the input taxt to match maximum token.
+There is one problem now: the summary model takes maximum 1024 token so we can only fully summarize small videos otherwise the model will truncate the input text to match maximum token.
+So to deal with it, we can cut the text into chunks using differents techniques like sematic chunking